The Pantheon is the burial place of the Great Men (and women) of the French Nation.

 The ashes of the Nobel Prices Pierre and Marie Curie were placed together.

 You will also find the tomb of the explorer Louis-Antoine de Bougainville who brought back a superb bush named after him!

-The mathematician Gaspard Monge was a co-founder of the Ecole Polytechnique, and Jacques-Germain Soufflot (1713-1780) was the architect of the Pantheon.
+The mathematician Gaspard Monge was a co-founder of the Ecole Polytechnique, and Jacques-Germain Soufflot the architect of the Pantheon.

-Some Great Men of the Nation were disinterred from the Pantheon.
+However, some Great Men of the Nation were also disinterred from the Pantheon!

-This was the case for the lawyer and member of the revolutionary Legislative Assembly Louis Michel le Peletier de Saint-Fargeau (1760-1793) who voted King Louis XVI’s execution.
+This was the case for the lawyer and member of the revolutionary Legislative Assembly Louis Michel le Peletier de Saint-Fargeau who voted Louis XVI’s execution.

-Le Peletier was buried in the Pantheon in 1793 but his family removed his body in 1795.
+Le Peletier was buried in the Pantheon in 1793; his family, however, reclaimed his body in 1795.

-Marat, the journalist and politician who was murdered in his bathtub, was buried in the Pantheon in 1793 but fell in disgrace in the months that followed.
+Marat, the journalist and politician who was murdered in his bathtub, was buried in the Pantheon in 1793.

 The resistant Geneviève de Gaulle-Anthonioz, General de Gaulle’s niece, was deported to Ravensbruck camp in 1944; she died in 2002.